Your current and prospective customers are looking for you online. Can they find you?

 You probably had an idea of who you wanted to sell to when you started your business, but customer bases evolve over time.
 When you take a step back, you might be surprised by who you’re selling to today.

 Google Analytics is a great place for hard data.
-Its built-in acquisition and demographics dashboards contain a wealth of insights—especially when it comes to your current traffic sources as starting points for your digital marketing campaigns:
+Its built-in acquisition and demographics dashboards contain a wealth of insights—especially when it comes to your current traffic sources as starting points for your digital marketing campaigns.

-If not, even taking note of who’s coming in the door, how many new faces you’re seeing, or trends in purchasing behavior can be enlightening.
+Taking note of who’s coming in the door, how many new faces you’re seeing, or trends in purchasing behavior can be enlightening.
 You can also use informal conversations with existing customers to find out more about how they found your business and what problems you’re solving for them.

 To develop a clear picture of your target audience, consider mapping out your customer journey and building personas to match.